 What Is SecureDrop?

 SecureDrop is an open-source whistleblower submission system that media organizations can use to securely accept documents from and communicate with anonymous sources.
-It was originally created by the late Aaron Swartz and is currently managed by Freedom of the Press Foundation.

 Sources and journalists connect to SecureDrop using the Tor network (represented in the diagram above by the onion symbol).
 The SecureDrop software is running on premises on dedicated infrastructure (two physical servers and a firewall).